Concert

-A concert, often known informally as a gig or show, is a live performance of music in front of an audience.
+A concert, known informally as a gig or show, is a live performance of music in front of an audience.
 The performance may be carried by a single musician, in which case it is sometimes called a recital, or by a musical ensemble such as an orchestra, choir, or band.
 Concerts are held in a wide variety of settings and sizes, spanning from venues such as private houses and small nightclubs to mid-sized concert halls and finally to large arenas and stadiums, as well as outdoor venues such as amphitheatres and parks.
 Indoor concerts held in the largest venues are sometimes called arena concerts or amphitheatre concerts.

 Regardless of the venue, musicians usually perform on a stage (if not an actual stage, then an area of the floor designated as such).
 Concerts often require live event support with professional audio equipment.
 Before recorded music, concerts provided the main opportunity to hear musicians play.
 For large concerts or concert tours, the challenging logistics of arranging the musicians, venue, equipment, audience, and tickets are handled by professional tour promoters.

 History

-While the first concerts did not officially appear until the late 17th century, similar gatherings had been around throughout the 17th century at several European universities, such as Oxford and Cambridge.
+While the first concerts did not officially appear until the late 17th century, similar gatherings had been around throughout the early 17th century at several European universities, such as Oxford and Cambridge.
 Officially, though, the first public concerts that required an admission were created by the English violinist John Banister.
 Over the next few centuries, concerts began to gain larger audiences, and classical symphonies were very popular.
 Finally, after World War 2, these events changed into the modern concerts that take place today.
 An example of an early, post-WW2 concert is the Moondog Coronation Ball.